javicoin/cucumber-wdio/README.md

 Required condiguration files (except jira.cloud.json containing Jira API credentials) can be found in `test/config/xray/`

-- `download_cucumber_features` let's the user download specific tests (using Jira test KEY) or a set of tests under a filter (filter must be public, each test of the filter MUST belong to a user story/task).
+- `cucumber:download_features` let's the user download specific tests (using Jira test KEY) or a set of tests under a filter (filter must be public, each test of the filter MUST belong to a user story/task).
 It uses `cucumberConfig.json`
-- `upload_cucumber_features` let's the user upload ALL the tests under `test/features/_walletLivingDocumentation/` to a specific Jira project defined in `cucumberConfig.json`
+- `cucumber:upload_features` let's the user upload ALL the tests under `test/features/_walletLivingDocumentation/` to a specific Jira project defined in `cucumberConfig.json`
-- `submit_cucumber_results` it creates a test execution in an existing test plan of an existing Jira project, uses `cucumber.multipart.config.json`
+- `cucumber:submit_results` it creates a test execution in an existing test plan of an existing Jira project, uses `cucumber.multipart.config.json`